guangie88/secky/README.md

 The program doesn't allow echoing into TTY for `stdout` unless `-f` is set.

-Press CTRL-D to end the text input.
+Press CTRL-D to generate EOF char for ending the text input.
+You will need to enter it twice if no newline character is entered prior to the EOF char.

 Auto-trimming is performed unless trim flags are set.

 Run `secky --help` for more program argument details.